 Throughout the history of the Samurai, Samurai weapons included different size swords, daggers, spears and more necessary for different types of kills.

 The age of the sword could possibly be seen as the Edo period between 1603 and 1867 when there was comparative peace under the Tokugawa shoguns.
-The samurai warriors used to take two swords with them when going to battle: a longer one – more than 24 inches-, called katana and a shorter one- between 12 and 24 inches-, called wakizashi.
+The samurai warriors used to take two swords with them when going to battle: a longer one – more than 24 inches- called katana and a shorter one- between 12 and 24 inches- called wakizashi.
 Taken as a whole, the two swords were called daisho.
-Samurais even used to sleep with a wakizashi under the pillow.
-Samurais also had another weapon that looked more like a dagger and was called tanto.
+Samurais even used to sleep with a wakizashi under their pillow.
+Another Samurai weapon looked more like a dagger and was called tanto.

 The katana did not become the primary weapon until the Edo period.
 It was the symbol of his status in society and the instrument by which he would keep it.
 The sword of the Samurai was considered as the soul.
 The blade of katana was on average 24 inches long, slightly curved and was polished to a razor-edged finish although only on one side.
 Some people say that when worn with the blade facing upwards and through the sash or belt the blade was known as a katana but when it was facing down with the scabbard suspended it was known as a tachi. others say that it is another sword, more curved and slightly longer than the katana.